"The arrangements for safeguarding are effective. Leaders arrange for regular safeguarding training to take place for staff and

 Safeguarding Procedures for Children:

 If children are concerned about their own well-being or the well-being of another child, they are encouraged to speak immediately to a teacher or trusted adult in school.
-All children are reminded of this throughout the school year, on our posters around school which explain the roles of Mrs Dickson, Mrs Williams and Mrs Garrett our Designated Safeguarding Leads.
+All children are reminded of this throughout the school year, on our posters around school which explain the roles of Mrs Dickson, Mrs Williams and Mrs Dearing our Designated Safeguarding Leads.

 Safeguarding in our Curriculum: